Quickstart: Create a Sandbox via API¶

 See also:

-- REST API reference - full endpoint documentation
+- REST API reference

-- Networking - CIDR ranges, bridges, and routing
+- Networking: CIDR ranges, bridges, and routing

-- Storage backends - choosing between image, ZFS, and devmapper
+- Storage backends: choosing between image, ZFS, and devmapper